AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/02-Component-Selection/Component-Selection.md

 | Very strong for inductive loads | Harder to find in hobby stores |
 | Good thermals, safe for pumps/motors | |
 ---

+### Choice:
+Option 1: AOFT2618L
+# Reason:
+It is a class-supplied MOSFET that can perform the duties required for this project.
+If something were to fail during prototyping, it would be much easier to replace with minimal lead time.
+The cost of the component is negligible at this stage because the pricing of similar components is nearly identical.
+If produced on a mass scale, cost reduction efforts would focus on optimizing price-to-performance.

 ### Pumps
 ### Adafruit 4546 (Mini Submersible Pump)